 Always carry doggy waste bags

 Welcome spring by immersing yourself in it.
 Head out for a hike to enjoy the best of the season.
 While you’re soaking up the sights, your dog will be diving head-first into the smells.
 Hiking is excellent exercise and serves to build core and leg strength for both you and your dog.
 To pack light, bring a Zisc!
-This two-in-one frisbee toy can also be flipped over to make a great impromptu water dish!
+This two-in-one high-flying disc toy can also be flipped over to make a great impromptu water dish!

 Exercising in the sun for too long can be exhausting and dangerous.
 On those hotter days, head to the lake/river instead of the park.
 To get that much-needed play time in, bring along a Zogoflex®, or Zogoflex Echo® toy since they float, and come in bright colors making it easy to spot in water. *Travel tip: if you are driving to the waterfront, bring a Big Sky Blanket for you car seats.
 This machine washable blanket will help prevent the mud and water from getting on car seats.

 Did the unpredictable spring weather rain on Fido’s parade?
 Don’t fret!
 Keep your pal entertained inside with Tux®, the interactive treat toy.
 This Zogoflex toy is great for stimulating your dog's mental health, and can be just as beneficial as a long walk.
-When the sun comes back out, fill that Tux up with one of these Tux-cicle recipes to help cool down that collie.

 If you have a nearby cafe or restaurant that allows dogs on their patios, spring is the perfect time to head out for a meal with your best friend.
 Pick a less-busy location or time if you haven’t dined out with your dog before to give him space to figure things out.
 Try a Strolls Tether Leash for easy handling.
 Don’t forget to bring along a Hurley chew toy to keep him occupied.